mathijsvdven/dmstudio/README.md

 Python wrapper for Datamine Studio scripting
 --------------------------------------------

 This README is copied verbatim from the original repository with minor additions.
 The module was significantly overhauled and updated in February 2023 to provide support for RMPro and provide a more pythonic implementation of the wrapper commands.
-Required arguments were replaced with keywords, while optional arguments are retained as keyword arguments with explicit defaults.
-Defaults were taken from the DM help files and are not entirely consistent, only specified keyword arguments are parsed to Studio to avoid issues due to errors in the documentation.
+Required arguments were replaced with positional arguments, while optional arguments are retained as keyword arguments with explicit default values where available.
+Defaults were taken from the DM help files and are not entirely consistent.
+Only user-specified keyword arguments are parsed to Studio to avoid issues due to errors in the documentation.

 Original README Text